 - Shelter and Equipment Purchase - $14000.00

-- The Hughenden Jockey Club were successful in obtain a grant for the purchase of a shelter, chairs, tables and wheelie bins.
-These additions to the Race Club facility will relieve pressure on volunteers with set up and pack up of equipment for the event.
+- The Hughenden Jockey Club was successful in obtaining a grant for the purchase of a shelter, chairs, tables and wheelie bins.
+These additions to the Race Club facility will relieve pressure on volunteers with setting up and pack up of equipment for the event.
 The club also has interests in hosting dinners under the stars and cater for tour groups in the near future.

 St Vincent de Paul Society Queensland - Vinnies Hughenden

 - This grant allowed Vinnies to install a new access ramp into the building.
-This project has improved the accessibility to the Vinnies shop for the elderly volunteers as well as customers with a disability and the vulnerable and disadvantaged people the organisation supports within Hughenden and surrounding communties.
-Accessibility improvements will alse encourage other community members to engage in voluntary work with their local community.
+This project has improved the accessibility to the Vinnies shop for the elderly volunteers as well as customers with a disability and the vulnerable and disadvantaged people the organisation supports within Hughenden and surrounding communities.
+Accessibility improvements will also encourage other community members to engage in voluntary work with their local community.